ypar/chrbrolab/general/README_reference.md

 ### last modified 04/26/2018

 On hpc pmacs environment, I have set up directories and downloaded reference files for several useful resources of general use.
 For future projects, I also list websites where one may find additional or updated information on relevant files.
+While I stopped updating these directories, hopefully other users of the chrbrolab project space find the references and citations useful.